Rifushigi/stringly/README.md

 ### Palindrome Detection
 - Case-insensitive comparison
 - Spaces and special characters are included in the check
-- Example: "RaceCar" → palindrome, "race car" → not a palindrome
+- Example: "RaceCar" → palindrome, "race car" → a palindrome

 ### Character Frequency Map
 - Counts all characters including spaces